Cast iron cauldron: How to manage the fire?

 Summary

-1. Start the fire cleanly
+1. Starting the fire properly

 - Use a ferrocerium rod for the spark: reliable, durable, it works everywhere, even when wet